ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+MEDICAL USE OK SALT.—IU many RATES of
-re i stomach, a teaspcoufull of salt is a
+| d surdere i stomach, a teaspcoufull of salt is a
 ! certain cum.
 In the violent internal aching,
 termed ciiodc, aii&#x27;.l a tea.ipoonlu! of salt to a
 pint of cold water - drink it and go to bed ;it